elchs/LetoDBf/Readme.txt

       LETO_VARINCR( cGroupName, cVarName, nFlags )             ==> nValue
       LETO_VARDECR( cGroupName, cVarName, nFlags )             ==> nValue

- Function increments/ decrements integer value of variable <cVarName> of group <cGroupName>.
+ Function increment/ decrement integer value of variable <cVarName> of group <cGroupName>.
  !
 Only allowed for integer [ INT() ] variables without decimals!
  Remark that e.g. a result of a division: 'x / y' is ever a decimal value.
  So if in doubt use INT( value ) when you want to create/ update such a variable.